 Pro tip: Leverage neuromarketing to find the ads that resonate most and where to place them.

 5. Brands can sell more by using FOMO.

 The fear of missing out, otherwise known as loss aversion, is a widely used tactic in marketing and sales.

-In fact, in a study, 62% of consumers were more likely to gamble their money than to lose their money.
+In fact, 62% of consumers in a study from peer-reviewed publication Science were more likely to gamble their money than lose any money.